Detectors

 ---|---|

-Adapter/Detector IP address* | The IP address of the adapter or the IP address of the detector is entered in the field, depending on the survey type: - If "Client" is selected in the "Poll Type" field, the IP address of the computer on which the adapter is deployed, it is indicated. - If “Server” is selected in the “Poll Type” field, the IP address of the detector is shown |
+Adapter/Detector IP address* | The IP address of the adapter or the IP address of the detector is entered in the field, depending on the survey type: - If Client is selected in the Poll Type field, the IP address of the computer on which the adapter is deployed, it will be indicated. - If Server is selected in the Poll Type field, the IP address of the detector is shown |

 Adapter/Detector port* | The adapter port or detector port to which the detector sends information depending on the polling type |

-Survey type * | It is used for selecting the operating mode of the equipment: Customer Server |
+Survey type * | It is used for selecting the operating mode of the equipment: Client Server |

-Type Ethernet (TCP), Ethernet (UDP) interface for TMS.13
+Type interface Ethernet (TCP), Ethernet (UDP) for TMS.13

 Field type | Field description |